 Advancing Fair School Funding Across the Nation

-ELC’s Education Justice national program also provides information and research to policymakers, advocates and stakeholders on the school funding systems in the 50 states, including information on legal issues and litigation.
-ELC also sponsors the “Litigators Workshop,” an annual meeting of lawyers representing plaintiffs in school finance and other educational equity cases.
+ELC also provides information and research to policymakers, advocates and stakeholders on the school funding systems in the 50 states, including information on legal issues and litigation.
+Moreover, ELC convenes the annual “Litigators Workshop,” a meeting of lawyers representing plaintiffs in school finance and other educational equity cases.

 ELC Publications on School Funding